Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **Dress well**
     A clean appearance makes a good impression.
 You don't need a suit, just clean clothes, clean shoes, and socks without holes.[^11]
 - **Be on time**
     Arrive a little early.
-You get more time to meet the landlord.
-If you are late, message the landlord.[^28]
+You get more time to find the place and meet the landlord.
+If you are late, message the landlord as soon as possible.[^28]
 - **Be pleasant**
-    Be friendly and polite.
+    Be polite and friendly.
 Greet the landlord or the agent.
-Use German if you can.
+Speak German if you can.
 - **Don't complain**
     If you start finding problems with the apartment, you look like you will be a difficult tenant.
 - **Don't negotiate**